 The interdisciplinary doctoral program in biological sciences brings together students and faculty from multiple disciplines to study a broad variety of interesting biological phenomena.
 The interdisciplinary program is 59-66 s.h., including 11-12 s.h. from the general and molecular/cellular core curricula, at least 30 s.h. from the research core and at least 18 s.h. from a specific concentration.
 The concentrations are: biology; biomedical science; and pharmaceutical chemistry.
 Other appropriate graduate-level courses may be added by agreement of the research advisor, graduate program director, and the IDPBS advisory committee.

 Core Curriculum for IDPBS

 General Core 8 s.h.

-BISC/BIOL/CHEM 8815 (1 s.h., taken 3 times)
+BISC/BIOL/CHEM 8815 (1 s.h., taken 3 times) 3 s.h.

-HUMS 7004 2 1
+HUMS 7004 2 s.h.

-BIOS 7022 or PSYC 6430 or PHAR 7777 3 s.h.
+BIOS 7022 or PSYC 6430 or PHAR 7777 3 s h

-Molecular/Cellular Core 3-4 s.h.